aws/aws-cdk/packages/@aws-cdk/aws-ivs/README.md

 #### Private Channels

-Amazon IVS offers customers the ability to create private channels, allowing customers to restrict their streams by channel or viewer.
-Customers control access to video playback by enabling playback authorization on channels and generating signed JSON Web Tokens (JWTs) for authorized playback requests.
+Amazon IVS offers the ability to create private channels, allowing you to restrict your streams by channel or viewer.
+You control access to video playback by enabling playback authorization on channels and generating signed JSON Web Tokens (JWTs) for authorized playback requests.

-A playback token is a JWT that the Amazon IVS customer signs (with a playback authorization key) and includes with every playback request for a channel that has playback authorization enabled.
+A playback token is a JWT that you sign (with a playback authorization key) and include with every playback request for a channel that has playback authorization enabled.

-In order for Amazon IVS to validate the token, the customer needs to upload the public key that corresponds to the private key they used to sign the token.
+In order for Amazon IVS to validate the token, you need to upload the public key that corresponds to the private key you use to sign the token.

 ```ts
 const keyPair = new ivs.PlaybackKeyPair(this, 'PlaybackKeyPair', {